zus2/PyTrain/README.md

 7. Open the file in Pybricks Code.
 8. Connect to your hub using the Bluetooth browser in Pybricks Code.
 9. Run pytrain.py in the Pybricks Code editor to load the program onto your hub.
+10. To use a second hub install pytrainfollower.py on it

 ## Instructions
 1. Run pytrain.py from Pybricks Code or turn on your hub and press the start button a second time to start the program.